scoutcool/Bubbletea/README.md

 Bubbletea
 --

-A python library which enables developers to quickly build any data applications on the emerging Web3 infrastructure.
+An python library which enables developers and data scientists to quickly build any data applications on top of The Graph network.
+Whether you are building dashboards to visualize protocol data or leveraging existing machine learning models to do some data science work, we hope this library will be the fastest way to get what you want.

-Whether you are a developer who builds dashboards to visualize protocol data or data scientist who studies correlations across different crypto data sources, we hope this library will be the fastest way to get what you want.
+This project is made possible by a grant (wave 2) from The Graph foundation.

 ### What problems are we solving
-- An improved way to query data from decentralized query networks such as The Graph
+- An improved way to query data from The Graph network
 - A set of handy functions for common data transformations (built on Pandas)
-- A set of out-of-box charting components to make visualizations effortless (built on Vega-lite)
+- A set of out-of-box charting components to make visualizations effortless (built on Altair)
 - A simple templating system to build dashboards (built on Streamlit)

 ### [Demos](https://bubbletea-demo.herokuapp.com/?demo=demo_1.py)